Here's a list of holiday events happening in Spokane, North Idaho

 The shows will be between 4:30 p.m. and 10 p.m., and until 11 p.m. on Friday and Saturday nights.
 The daily shows will be running until midnight on Christmas Eve and New Year's Eve.

-The 2021 parade of lights tradition is coordinated by a sophomore at University High School, as part of her Gold Award.
-Parade of Lights route will happen on Saturday, Dec.
-11 at 4:30 p.m.
-The parade will begin at the east lot of University High School.
+The 2021 Parade of Lights tradition is coordinated by a sophomore at University High School, as part of her Gold Award.
+The parade will happen on Saturday, Dec.
+11 at 4:30 p.m. and begin at the east lot of University High School.

 Festivities